 12 As for the rest of the beasts [lion, bear, leopard], they had their dominion taken away, yet their lives were prolonged for a season and a time.

-13 I was watching in the night visions, And behold, One like the Son of Man, Coming with the clouds of heaven!
+13 [In Heaven] I was watching in the night visions, And behold, One like the Son of Man, Coming with the clouds of heaven!
 He came to the Ancient of Days, And they brought Him near before Him.
-14 Then to Him was given dominion and glory and a kingdom, That all peoples, nations, and languages should serve Him.
-His dominion is an everlasting dominion, Which shall not pass away, And His kingdom the one Which shall not be destroyed.
+Then to Him was given dominion and glory and a kingdom, That all peoples, nations, and languages should serve Him.
+His dominion is an everlasting dominion, Which shall not pass away, And His kingdom the one Which shall not be destroyed.”

-Daniel 7:24 “As for the ten horns, out of this kingdom ten kings shall arise, and another shall arise after them [the Little Horn].
+Daniel 7:24 “As for the ten horns [on the Terrible 4th Beast], out of this kingdom ten kings shall arise, and another shall arise after them [the Little Horn].
 This one shall be different from the former ones, and shall put down three kings.
-25 He shall speak words against the Most High, shall wear out the holy ones of the Most High, and shall attempt to change the sacred seasons and the law; and they shall be given into his power for a time, two times, and half a time.
-26 Then the court shall sit in judgment, and his dominion shall be taken away, to be consumed and totally destroyed.”
+25 He shall speak words against the Most High, shall wear out the holy ones of the Most High, and shall attempt to change the sacred seasons and the law; and they [the holy people] shall be given into his power for a time, two times, and half a time.
+26 Then the court shall sit in judgment, and his dominion [the dominion of the Little Horn] shall be taken away, to be consumed and totally destroyed.”
 (NRS)

-The world rule of the Little Horn will be taken away, and will be given to Jesus Christ.
-The dragon (Satan) who gave power to the False Prophet, to the Beast and to the Little Horn, will be imprisoned in “the bottomless pit” (the without form and void) for 1000 years.
+The world rule of the Terrible Beast and his Little Horn will be given over to Christ.
+The Beast and the False Prophet will be cast into the lake of fire (Revelation 19:20).
+The dragon (Satan) who gave them power, will be imprisoned in “the bottomless pit” for 1000 years.